Hyperion-BT/helios-book/src/chapter_1/04_Functions.md

 ## Example: Collatz Sequence function :)

-One of my favourite things in maths is the Collatz sequence.
+One of my favorite things in maths is the Collatz sequence.
 A Collatz sequence starts with a random number, n and follows **three** very simple rules to decide the next number in the sequence.